atn832/fake_cloud_firestore/test_driver/README.md

 # Driver Tests

-The `test_driver/cloud_firestore_behaviors` driver test ensures the behavior of cloud_firestore_mocks follows the real Firestore client on a device.
+The `test_driver/cloud_firestore_behaviors` driver test ensures the behavior of fake_cloud_firestore follows the real Firestore client on a device.

 It runs the same set of assertions for the following three `Firestore` instances:

 - cloud_firestore backed by Cloud Firestore (project ID: flutter-firestore)
 - cloud_firestore backed by Firestore emulator
-- cloud_firestore_mocks
+- fake_cloud_firestore

 ## Start iOS Simulator